Advisory Board

 Dr. Stefan Raible

 Stefan Raible received his diploma in physics at the University of Tübingen and graduated with a Ph.D. in 1999, working in the field of scanning microscopy, silicon micro-machining and semiconductors.
 In 2000 he co-founded the company Advanced Sensing Devices, which developed and manufactured chemical MEMS gas sensor elements.
 After merging with AppliedSensor AB in 2002, Raible established MEMS based metal oxide sensors as the company’s key technology.
 From 2011 to 2014, he served as CTO, CEO and member of the board of directors.
 In 2014, AppliedSensor was acquired by the Austrian ams AG.
-Raible has held various positions at ams and is now supporting the company as engineering fellow to define its technology strategy.
+Between 2014 and 2019, Raible held various positions at ams AG and supported the company as engineering fellow to define its technology strategy.
+Since 2020, Raible has taken over as CTO of the ScioSense B.V., which emerged from ams AG as a joint venture and is based the Netherlands.
 Since 2018 Stefan Raible is supporting the Natural and Medical Sciences Institute (NMI) at the University of Tuebingen as deputy managing director.

 Prof. Dr. Michael Totzeck